googlecodelabs/analyze_gsimg/README.md

 ## Description

-The primary objective is to **analyze a G Suite image**... everything else (archiving, report generation) is a bonus.
+The primary objective is to **analyze Google Workspace images**... everything else (archiving, report generation) is a bonus.
 It starts with the image file on Google Drive, archives it to Google Cloud Storage, analyzes it with Cloud Vision, and writes a "results" row into a Google Sheet.
 Each step of the tutorial builds successively on the previous step, adding one feature at a time.
 Each of the `step*` directories represent the state the application should be in upon successful completion of that corresponding step in the codelab, culminating with a refactor step to arrive at the `final` version.

 1. **Download image from Google Drive**
  The first step utilizes the [Google Drive API](https://developers.google.com/drive) to search for the image file and downloads the first match.
 Along with the filename and binary payload, the file's MIMEtype, last modification timestamp, and size in bytes are also returned.